-State Farm is still the largest car insurance company in the U.S., followed by Geico and Progressive.
-The top three private auto insurers – State Farm, Geico and Progressive – combined to account for 45% of the overall market share in 2022, according to S&P Global Market Intelligence, which tracks these numbers annually.
+State Farm is the largest car insurance company in the U.S., followed by Progressive and Geico.
+The top three private auto insurers – State Farm, Geico and Progressive – account for 45% of the overall market share, according to the NAIC’s 2023 Property and Casualty Market Share Report.

 Key Highlights